|About Life Media's Publisher Rolf Priesnitz|

 At the same time, Rolf indulged his passion for passing on knowledge to younger generations.
 He earned his pilot's license at the age of 17, and at age 23 became Chief Training Instructor with the rank of lieutenant in the Royal Canadian Air Force Reserves attached to #296 Squadron, Cambridge Ontario.
 Also in the early 1970s, he was a Plumbing Professor for Mohawk College of Applied Arts & Technology, Department of Apprenticeship and Certificate Programs, in Hamilton Ontario as well as a Plumbing Instructor for the Hamilton Board of Education, Joint Apprentice & Journeyman Training Committee.

-In the early 1970s, Rolf fathered two daughters, Heidi and Melanie, whose education he and Wendy facilitated at home.
-As he, his young family and the publishing business moved across Canada in the 1970s and 80s, he continued to teach pipe trades as a sideline, notably as Plumbing Instructor for the Edmonton Pipe Trades Educational Trust Fund.
+In the early 1970s, Rolf and Wendy had two daughters, Heidi and Melanie, whose education he and Wendy facilitated at home.
+As he, his young family, and the publishing business moved across Canada in the 1970s and 80s, he continued to teach pipe trades as a sideline, notably as Plumbing Instructor for the Edmonton Pipe Trades Educational Trust Fund.

-He now has over 40 years experience as an apprentice, journeyman and supervisor in residential, commercial and industrial construction, maintenance and service work including construction management on projects from Alberta to Romania, 35 years experience as a magazine and book publisher, and ten years in academia.
+He now has over 50 years experience as an apprentice, journeyman, and supervisor in residential, commercial and industrial construction, maintenance and service work including construction management on projects from Alberta to Romania, 40 years experience as a magazine and book publisher, and over 15 years in academia.